nuterian/Collat/README.md

 Collat
 ======

-A P2P chat application based on node-webkit
+A P2P chat app based on node-webkit